-Knowledge of the composition of the population and how it has changed in the past and how it may change in the future is needed for making informed decisions about the future.
+Knowledge of the population's composition and how it has changed in the past, as well as how it may change in the future, is necessary for making informed decisions about the future.
 Information about population is a critical part of planning because it directly relates to land needs such as housing, industry, stores, public facilities and services, and transportation.
 The Washington State Office of Financial Management estimated Chelan County's population at 79,926 as of 2022, making it the 17th largest county by population in the state (Washington Office of Financial Management 2024).

 Population changes are useful socio-economic indicators.
-A growing population generally indicates a growing economy, while a decreasing population signifies economic decline.
-Figure 4-6 shows the Chelan County population change from 1995 to 2022 compared to that of the State of Washington (Washington Employement Security Department 2023).
+A growing population typically indicates a growing economy, while a declining population often signifies economic decline.
+Figure 4-6 shows the Chelan County population change from 1995 to 2022 compared to that of the State of Washington (Washington Employment Security Department 2023).
 The County grew faster than the statewide average through the early 1990s but has since had a growth rate somewhat below that of the state.
 Table 4-4 shows the county population from 2005 to 2018.

-The Washington Office of Financial Management developed forecasts of future population as shown in Table 4-5.
+The Washington Office of Financial Management developed forecasts of future population, as shown in Table 4-5.
 The projections estimate a population of 91,063 in Chelan County by 2040, a 12.2% increase from 2022.

-Source: (Washington Employement Security Department 2023)
+Source: (Washington Employment Security Department 2023)